coverclock/com-diag-hazer/README.md

 # Dependencies

-The Hazer library, which includes the Hazer, Yodel, and Tumbleweed software stacks, depends on no more than the usual standard C, GNU, and POSIX libraries.
+The Hazer library, which includes the Hazer, Yodel, and Tumbleweed software stacks, depends on no more than the usual standard C, GNU, and POSIX libraries and commands that come as part of (for example) the full Raspbian 10 (based on Debian "Buster") install for the Raspberry Pi.

 The gpstool and rtktool utilities are built on top of the Hazer library and also my Diminuto library.
 Diminuto is a general purpose C-based systems